raggedkarma/godbreakersaga/src/honour-lies/gameplay.md

 ![retreat move](/resources/images/honour-lies/retreat-move.png)

+If fleeing from combat after being attacked in the rear, a unit makes a Retreat move but instead repositions a stand from the back rank in front of the unit, in alignment.

 If a stand would be placed overlapping a friendly stand after a Retreat, the unit may flee through it.
 Place the stand in alignment with the opposite face of the friendly unit, facing toward it, then rebuild the formation.
-A unit cannot flee through multiple friendly units in the same turn.
+A unit cannot flee through multiple friendly units in the same turn, and subsequent overlapping stands are removed.

 Finally, destroy a stand from the unit that has been fled through.